 The CDP Matchmaker Sustainable Finance Training Cohort is a professional development opportunity for sustainability champions in city governments in the U.S. to unlock the city’s ability to finance urgently needed climate projects.
 The cohort aims to accelerate the financing of inclusive sustainable infrastructure projects that support city climate mitigation, adaptation, and resilience goals. - Model Forest Policy Program Implementation Assistance

 This program is available to communities who have already assessed climate risks and identified resilience goals.
-MFPP assists communities with implementing adaptation goals.
-Services include impact consulting, targeted support services, resilience action groups, communications, education and training, and professional development.
+MFPP assists communities with implementing adaptation goals, including drafting and passing a tree ordinance.

 Additional Funding Resources